 Unlike general Facebook ads with a call-to-action that links to a website, brands can upload and integrate their business number directly into the advertisement.

-Facebook click-to-call ads have a more specific CTA such as “Call Now.”
+Facebook click-to-call ads have the specific CTA of “Call Now.”

-When users click the ‘Call Now’ CTA button, it will open the dial pad on their phones with a pre-populated phone number.
+When users click this button, the dial pad on the phones opens, pre-populated with your business number.
 This means that prospects can contact your business straight from the Facebook platform.

 Just like any other ad on Facebook, click-to-call ads can be targeted to detailed personas and may display to people within a certain distance (ex: within a mile) of your business.

 You might be thinking that click-to-call ads are a useless endeavour when the digital savvy generations can find all they need online.

 But, that’s not true.